 Mithril (Uncommon).
 Objects made of mithral have half the weight of iron or steel but is just as hard, and does not rust, corrode, or tarnish.
 If a weapon, it is counted as if silver.
 If an armor, it can be worn under normal clothes if it is light or medium.
 If the armor normally imposes disadvantage on Agility (Stealth) checks or has a Strength requirement, the mithral version of the armor doesn't.
 If the item has a Deep Infusion, the final crafting cost of the item is reduced by 75%.

 Saronite (Rare).
 Objects made of Saronite have an AC of 25 and 40 hit points, and are naturally magical.
 Objects made of Saronite are also immune to nonmagical weapons, resistant to magical weapon damage, and shadow, fel and lightning damage.
-When suffering holy or arcane damage, the object takes damage normally, but reflects deals half of the damage it took in a 15-foot area sphere centered on it (Spirit saving throw DC 15 to negate).
+When suffering holy or arcane damage, the object takes damage normally, and also deals half of the damage it took in a 15-foot area sphere centered on it (Spirit saving throw DC 15 to negate).
 Saronite is strong but brittle, and takes full damage from critical hits.
 Prolonged exposure to Saronite counts as a test of sanity (see Alternate Madness under Chapter 8).
 Saronite objects also have the deep infusion for no cost.

 Thorium (Uncommon).
 Objects made of thorium have an AC of 20 and have 25 hit points, and are resistant to nonmagical weapon damage and arcane damage.
 They also have the deep infusion for no cost.